nopnop2002/esp32-idf-sqlite3/sd_mmc/README.md

 On ESP32, SDMMC peripheral is connected to specific GPIO pins using the IO MUX.
 __GPIO pins cannot be customized.__
 GPIO2 and GPIO12 cannot be changed.
-So using 4-line SD mode with ESP32 is very tricky.
+Since these GPIOs are BootStrap, it is very tricky to use 4-line SD mode with ESP32.
 Click [here](https://github.com/espressif/esp-idf/tree/master/examples/storage/sd_card/sdspi) for details.

 |ESP32 pin|SD card pin|Notes|